 STEP 8

-Are you looking to create a standout academic CV?
-Explore our professionally designed academic curriculum vitae templates and CV examples below, tailored for roles in higher education, research, and academia.
-Use them as inspiration to create your own CV to help you make a strong impression on university recruiters and academic institutions.
+Looking to create a standout academic CV?
+Explore our professionally designed templates and CV examples, tailored for roles in higher education, research, and academia.
+These CV samples show you how to present qualifications, achievements, and skills in a structured way.
+Use them as inspiration when crafting your academic CV, and you’ll be ready to impress universities, research institutes, and academic hiring committees.

-This academic CV format for an environmental science researcher is tailored to showcase your expertise in environmental research, data analysis, and sustainability practices.
-By emphasising your experience with field studies, lab research, environmental assessments, and scientific publications, this template ensures your qualifications stand out to academic institutions, research organisations, and environmental consultancy firms.
+This academic CV format for an environmental science researcher highlights your expertise in environmental studies, sustainability, and scientific inquiry.
+It emphasises fieldwork, lab research, environmental assessments, and peer-reviewed publications.
+By focusing on technical skills and research contributions, this template helps your qualifications stand out to academic institutions, research organisations, and consultancy firms in the environmental sector.

 Assistant professor CV template